-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medicines 5 Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+Benefit Description You pay Dutpatient hospital or ambulatory surgical center High Option Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: All charges Blood and blood derivatives not replaced by the member Extended care benefits/Skilled nursing care facility benefits High Option Extended care benefit: We provide a comprehensive range of benefits for up to 100 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+Not covered: All charges Blood and blood derivatives not replaced by the member Extended care benefits/Skilled nursing care facility benefits High Option Extended care benefit: We provide a comprehensive range of benefits for up to 30 days per inpatient stay per calendar year.
+Coverage must me certified as Medically Necessary and is recertified as Medically Necessary every seven (7) days.
 Nothing Not covered: All charges Custodial care Hospice care High Option End-of-life services are available if: Nothing • the terminally ill person is a GHC-SCW member, and • the care is ordered by a GHC-SCW Practitioner.
-Outpatient End-of-Life covered charges include: Part-time or intermittent nursing care by an RN or LPN Medical social services under the direction of a GHC-SCW Practitioner, including: - Assessment of the terminally ill person's social, emotional and medical needs, and home and family situation - Identification of community resources available to the terminally ill person - Assistance to the terminally ill person in obtaining the community resources needed to meet his or her assessed needs - Psychological and dietary counseling - Consultation or care management services by a GHC-SCW Practitioner District the second sec - Physical and occupational therapy Physical and occupational therapy Part-time or intermittent home health aid services consisting mainly of caring for the terminally ill person - Part-time or intermittent home health aid services consisting mainly of caring for the
+Outpatient End-of-Life covered charges include: • Part-time or intermittent nursing care by an RN or LPN • Medical social services under the direction of a GHC-SCW Practitioner, including: - Assessment of the terminally ill person's social, emotional and medical needs, and home and family situation - Identification of community resources available to the terminally ill person - Assistance to the terminally ill person in obtaining the community resources needed to meet his or her assessed needs - Psychological and dietary counseling - Consultation or care management services by a GHC-SCW Practitioner - Physical and occupational therapy - Part-time or intermittent home health aid services consisting mainly of caring for the terminally ill person - Medical supplies, drugs, and medicines prescribed by a GHC-SCW practitioner - Charges made by any other covered health care practitioner for the services and supplies listed above only if the provider is not part of or employed by a hospice care agency, and the hospice care agency retains responsibility for the care of the terminally ill person